How much lux do plants need? That’s one of the most frequently asked questions in indoor gardening.

-You can use the above list of lux requirements to find out if your plants are getting enough light during the day.
+You can use the above list of lux requirements to determine if your plants are getting enough light during the day.

-But you need a lux meter to find out the quantity of lux your plants are receiving.
+But you need a lux meter to determine the quantity of lux your plants receive.

 Using a lux meter, measure the light intensity at the level of your plants’ leaves.

-If you find that your plants aren’t receiving enough light per day, you need to get them a supplemental grow light.
+If you find that your plants aren’t receiving enough light per day, you must get them a supplemental grow light.

 You can also use the above list of plants’ lux requirements to compare and select grow lights.

-Instead they provide PPF and PPFD measurements, which are much more useful than lux and lumens.
+Instead, they provide PPF and PPFD measurements.
+These are much more useful than lux and lumens.

-PPF and PPFD are used to measure light that drives photosynthesis in plants which is known as photosynthetically active radiation (PAR).
+People use PPF and PPFD to measure the light that drives photosynthesis in plants.
+We know this as Photosynthetically Active Radiation (PAR).

 PPF is the quantity of useful light (PAR) that a light source emits.